Energy industries were responsible for 17.1%

 - A public consultation on proposed revisions to the Wind Energy Development Guidelines

-is open.
+was held in February 2020.
 These guidelines are crucial to delivering the step up that is required to meet our renewable targets.
 A key part will be ensuring local communities are consulted on and benefit from projects in their area.
-The consultation is open until 19 February 2020.

 - EirGrid published its Tomorrow's Energy Scenarios 2019